pret/pokeruby/INSTALL.md

 * If the repository was previously set up using Cygwin, delete the `.exe` files in the subfolders of the `tools` folder except for `agbcc` and try building again.
 [Learn the differences between MSYS2 and Cygwin.](https://github.com/msys2/msys2/wiki/How-does-MSYS2-differ-from-Cygwin)

 ## Notes about the German language ROMs
-This repository also supports the German versions of Ruby and Sapphire.
+This repository also supports the "first edition" German versions of Ruby and Sapphire.
 However, due to major differences in scripts, text, and graphics, a special configuration needs to be set up before compilation and torn down after.

 To set up the repository:

     make clean
     sh de_before.sh

-To compile the German ROMs:
+To compile the "first edition" German ROMs:

     make ruby_de
     make sapphire_de

-To compile the leaked Debug ROM (German):
+To compile their debug equivalents:

     make ruby_de_debug
+    make sapphire_de_debug

 To restore the repository (**MUST BE DONE BEFORE ATTEMPTING TO BUILD ANY ENGLISH LANGUAGE ROM**):

     make clean
     sh de_after.sh

-# Guidance

-To build **pokeruby.gba** with your changes:

-	make COMPARE=0

 ## Parallel builds